GWA Calculator Philippines Compute General Weighted Average Free

 GWA stands for General Weighted Average.
 It is the official academic performance metric used by colleges and universities across the Philippines.
 Unlike a simple average that gives every subject equal weight, the GWA multiplies each subject’s grade by the number of credit units it carries before computing the average.
 A 5-unit Engineering major has five times more influence on a student’s GWA than a 1-unit Physical Education class.

-GWA Formula How to Compute Your General Weighted Average
+GWA Formula How to Compute GWA in the Philippines

 GWA = Sum of (Grade × Units for each subject) ÷ Total Number of Units